 Today the Rent Stabilization Program handles concerns about rent increases, evictions, landlord business practices and much more.
 Community Preservation handles concerns about property maintenance, building violations, home businesses, gas-powered leaf blowers and much more.
 Whatever the issue a tenant may want to make a complaint.
 We show how it is done.

-First lets get straight about which inquires or complaints go to which department.
+To submit a complaint scroll down to our Ask Bev guided tour.
+But first lets get straight about which inquires or complaints go to which department.
 Like so much about housing it is complicated.
 This table breaks it down.

 |RSO office (rent stabilization ordinance)|